-The entity that you choose will have a big impact on how you run your company, from how you’ll be taxed and how the IRS and state auditors will treat you, to whether or not you’ll be held liable for your business’s debts.
+The entity that you choose has a big impact on how you run your company, from how you’ll be taxed to whether or not you’ll be held liable for your business’s debts.

-Thankfully, there aren’t any “wrong” answers, as every entity has its own set of pros and cons to suit different needs and expectations.
-This gives you the opportunity to choose the one that works best for you.
+Luckily, there aren’t any “wrong” answers.
+Every entity has its own set of pros and cons that suit different needs and expectations.
+Translation?
+Whatever entity you choose should be what works best for your business.

-If you feel overwhelmed, don’t worry; this isn’t as complicated as it might seem at first.
-We’ll explain everything so you can make the right decision when forming your business.
-And rest assured that you could always switch to a different legal form later on, if necessary.
+If you’re overwhelmed, fear not!
+Choosing a business entity doesn’t have to be complicated.
+Read on as we explain everything you need to know so you can make the right decision without the stress.
+And rest assured that you could always switch to a different legal form later on.

 Before we continue, please note: while we’ve made every effort to ensure this information is accurate and up-to-date, it doesn’t constitute legal advice, and it shouldn’t be considered a substitute for legal advice.
 It’s best to talk to your lawyer to get answers if you have any questions about your freelance business.